james-akl/pylafs/README.md

-# Linear Algebra from Scratch — using Python
+# Linear Algebra from Scratch
 **pylafs** implements common elements from linear algebra in Python.

 ## Project description